Using ZotFile and Zotero to Sync and Annotate PDFs on a Tablet and Extract Annotations (rev. 06/14/2016)

-Note: this is actually a lie as I don’t really do that other than for testing purposes – I pay $20/year for Zotero storage for my PDFs which is very convenient and helps to support Zotero.
+Note: this is actually a lie as I don’t really do that other than for testing purposes – I pay $20/year [uodate: I upgraded to $60, but still a bargain!] for Zotero storage for my PDFs which is very convenient and helps to support Zotero.
 I really recommend you use their storage rather than using a cloud service to store linked PDF files.

 4. Download and configure ZotFile (you can set up your preferences either from Zotero Preferences’ Action drop-down menu or from your browser add-ons/extensions).
 Select the Tablet Settings tab and locate and select your syncing folder in the Base Folder browse box.
 Note the other cool things that Zotfile can do!

 Note: I highly recommend selecting the Additional Options that add a suffix to annotated files and extract annotations automatically (you can also extract annotations manually regardless of what PDF annotating service you use, i.e. Adobe Acrobat Reader on your laptop).